 Kurt Willems (MDiv, Fresno Pacific, MA in Comparative Religion, UW) is the founding pastor of Pangea Church.
 His passion is resourcing Christians to engage their faith in intelligent and humanizing ways, which he facilitates through his website Theology Curator.
 He is the host of two podcasts, the first of which is The Paulcast: A Podcast All About the Apostle Paul, which has been featured on iTunes "new and noteworthy" for spirituality & religion podcasts.
 His latest project, Rapture Drill, is a podcast dedicated to helping folks deconstruct and reconstruct their understanding of the so-called end times.
 Kurt writes for various print and online publications including his Patheos hosted blog, The Pangea Blog and is also on Twitter, Facebook, and Google+.
 His latest project Kurt's academic work focuses on the historical Paul within Judaism and the Roman Empire.

 Kurt writes broadly on themes related to Anabaptism, historical background of the New Testament, spiritual formation, and Paul within his ancient world.
 Inviting the church to see the beauty of a nonviolent Jesus and the subversive nature of God’s Kingdom are just some of the key issues he engages.
 Kurt also utilizes the blogosphere to wrestle with various other theological, missional, formational, and cultural topics.
 Through speaking and writing, he urges others to both know and follow the resurrected Jesus on a countercultural mission of love.

 Prior to planting Pangea, Kurt served in various pastoral capacities, including student ministries and teaching pastor roles.
 He and his wife Lauren (special education teacher) moved to Seattle at the end of summer in 2013.
-They are the founding church planting couple, along with their daughter Lydia and puppies Sadie & Mylee.
+They are the founding church planting couple, along with their daughters Lydia and Chloe, along with their puppies, Sadie & Mylee.

 To get a basic "feel" for Kurt's approach to Christianity, you might start with his popular article: "8 Signs that you Might be an Evangelical Reject" or "Paul Didn't Believe in the Rapture.
 Neither Did Jesus.
 Neither Should You."